roseTech/storycoder.dev/For_A_Time/For_A_Time_Story.md

 Make a list of all phrases, starting with "Thank you for", followed by the rest of the phrase sorted alphabetically.

+What is the 12th sentence?

+<div data-solution="Thank you for a time when who we were didn’t matter."></div>